onewheeltom/gameboy_camera/README.md

 The GameBoy Camera is a 4 bit greyscale camera made by Nintendo in 1998.
 It has a resolution of 0.017 megapixels.
 Images can be manipulated with a variety of "magic" filters before they are captured.

-The GameBoy Camera gives you a different way of looking at the world…distilling it down to shapes and shading and showing the essence of the image.
+It offers the photographer a different way of looking at the world…distilling it down to shapes and shading which show the essence of the image.
+Most of all, it is fun to use.
 I hope you find this information useful.

 # Image Transfer devices/software/information
 * [BitBOY GBCam standalone SD card image dumper](http://gameboyphoto.bigcartel.com/product/bitboy) - Plugs into the link port .
 Has a rechargeable battery and a SD card slot.
 "Printed" pictures appear as BMP files on the SD card